thoughtspot/thoughtspot.github.io/_admin/ts-cloud/onboarding-email-settings.md

 You can update various [email](#email) and [signup](#signup) settings from this page.

+{% include note.html content="Changing these settings results in a service interruption for all users for approximately 2 minutes.
+To minimize disruption, consider making your changes during a scheduled maintenance window." %}

 {: id="email"}
 ## Email settings
 To customize or otherwise manage the ThoughtSpot welcome email for your users, follow these steps: